omarrida/laravel-scribe/README.md

 # Scribe for Laravel

-Spend less time worrying about API docs and more time writing great code.
+Spend less time worrying about maintaining docs and more time writing great code.